-As we can see from Table \ref{tb:CIFAR}, SpikeCLIP outperforms all the baselines except Spikingformer.
-Although Spikingformer achieved higher performance on these two datasets, the performance gap between SpikeCLIP and Spikingformer is relatively small with a difference of $1.47\%$ on CIFAR10 and $2.68\%$ on CIFAR100.
-It is noteworthy that unimodal ANN models often perform better than their multimodal counterparts on specific datasets.
-This is because multimodal models also possess the ability for zero-shot transfer to other datasets, albeit at the cost of some performance loss on a specific dataset.
-For example, the conventional CLIP \citep{dosovitskiy2010image} achieved an accuracy of $98.45\%$ and $89.70\%$ on CIFAR10 and CIFER100 respectively, falling short of the performance of ViT \citep{dosovitskiy2010image} (one of the top-performing ANN unimodal models) by $0.68\%$ on CIFAR10 and $4.5\%$ on CIFAR100.
-In comparison, the performance gap between SpikeCLIP and Spikingformer is less than that between CLIP and ViT with a difference of $0.515\%$ on average across these two datasets.
-Although SNNs still lag behind ANNs in terms of accuracy yet, our experimental results demonstrate that the performance gap between multimodal SNNs and their unimodal counterparts might be narrower than that observed among traditional ANN models.
+{ As shown in Table \ref{tb:CIFAR}, SpikeCLIP outperforms all SNN baselines, except for the unimodal Spikingformer. } Although Spikingformer achieved higher performance on these two datasets, the performance gap between SpikeCLIP and Spikingformer is relatively small with a difference of $1.47\%$ on CIFAR10 and $2.68\%$ on CIFAR100. { In general, unimodal ANN models tend to perform better than their multimodal counterparts on specific datasets. } This is because multimodal models also possess the ability for zero-shot transfer to other datasets, albeit at the cost of some performance loss on a specific dataset.
+For example, the conventional CLIP \citep{radford2021learning} achieved an accuracy of $98.45\%$ and $89.70\%$ on CIFAR10 and CIFER100 respectively, falling short of the performance of ViT \citep{dosovitskiy2010image} (one of the top-performing ANN unimodal models) by $0.68\%$ on CIFAR10 and $4.5\%$ on CIFAR100.
+In comparison, the performance gap between SpikeCLIP and Spikingformer is less than that between CLIP and ViT with a difference of $0.515\%$ on average across these two datasets. { These experimental results demonstrate that the performance discrepancy between multimodal SNNs and their unimodal counterparts can be narrower than that observed among ANNs. }